AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/07_macros.rst

     println!("Hello, {}, the answer is {}.", name, answer + 1);

     // Named argument, improves readability and refactoring
-    // Do not allow expressions inside the curly braces println!("Hello {name}!");
+    // Expressions not allowed inside the curly braces println!("Hello {name}!");
     println!("Hi {name}, the answer is {rv}.", rv = answer + 1);